Low Glycemic Index Light Tiramisu in a Jar | Lighter and Richer in Fiber

-– mascarpone [very high-calorie, more than cream];
+– mascarpone [very high in calories, more than cream];

 – egg yolk;